 Why the rabbit is a friend of bible critics

-In publications critical of the Bible, reference is repeatedly made to one specific Bible passage.
+In publications critical of the Bible, reference is repeatedly made to one specific Bible passage about the rabbit (or hyrax in other translations).
 In the King James Translation you can read as follows:

 And the coney, because he cheweth the cud, but divideth not the hoof; he is unclean unto you.Leviticus 11, 5 (KJV)

-Bible critics therefore claim that this bible passage is proof that there are errors in the Bible, because coneys and rabbits are not ruminants.
+Bible critics, therefore, claim that this bible passage is proof that there are errors in the Bible.
+“Coneys and rabbits are not ruminants”, they say.

 Rabbit became Hyrax

-But fact is that in the basic Hebrew text there is no mention at all of a coney or a rabbit.
-The translation error has already been corrected in more recent translations, and the animal is now translated as “hyrax” (Hebrew: shaphan), a designation from South Africa.
-You can find out more about the animal in zoological works and find out even more:
+But the fact is that in the basic Hebrew text there is no mention at all of a coney or a rabbit.
+The translation error has already been corrected in more recent translations.
+Now the animal is translated as “hyrax” (Hebrew: Shaphan), a designation from South Africa.
+You can find out more about the animal in zoological works.
+And you will find out even more: